python-lz4/python-lz4/docs/quickstart.rst

   >>> decompressed == input_data
   Out[6]: True

-The `compress` function reads the input data and compresses it and returns a LZ4 frame.
+The :py:func:`compress` function reads the input data and compresses it and returns a LZ4 frame.
 A frame consists of a header, and a sequence of blocks of compressed data, and a frame end marker (and optionally a checksum of the uncompressed data).
-The `decompress` function takes a full LZ4 frame, decompresses it (and optionally verifies the uncompressed data against the stored checksum), and returns the uncompressed data.
+The :py:func:`decompress` function takes a full LZ4 frame, decompresses it (and optionally verifies the uncompressed data against the stored checksum), and returns the uncompressed data.

 Working with data in chunks
 ---------------------------